 Franck expects that the Conservation Biology Masters course will provide him with the necessary theoretical and practical background to help him maximize his effectiveness at managing conservation projects in his country, the Republic of Congo.

-A camera trap assessment of factors influencing species richness across the Mouabale-Ndoki National Park, Republic of Congo.
+A camera trap assessment of factors influencing leopard (Panthera pardus) habitat use in the Nouabale-Ndoki National Park, Republic of Congo.
 (Supervisors: Justin O'Riain, Gareth Mann, Thomas Breuer)